Glenda-dev/Glenda-Docs/design/xtask.md

 3. Package components into a **Boot Payload**.
 4. Embed the payload into the Kernel image.

-## 2. Configuration (`components.toml`)
+## 2. Configuration (`config.toml`)

 The build system is data-driven.
-The list of user-space components to be packaged is defined in `components.toml` at the workspace root.
+The list of user-space components to be packaged is defined in `config.toml` at the workspace root.

 ```toml
 [[components]]